Enhancement of a driving simulator

 Figure 1: Kick-off meeting of our cooperation.
 From left: Dr. Michael Wörner, Judith Ungewiß, Dr. Michael Raschke and Prof. Dr. Ulrich Schiefer

 In the two large laboratory rooms, so called the Aalen Mobility Perception and Exploration Lab (AMPEL), the Vision Research group offers an optimal environment for the analysis of human visual perception.
-The rooms provide blackout conditions, variable light control, high resolution projectors and sound systems.
+The rooms provide complete darkness conditions, variable light control, high resolution projectors and sound systems.
 One of the laboratories is currently used for analyzing eye movements in car driving scenarios.
 Therefore, ZEISS VELVET (planetarium) projectors create an immersive perception for a driving scenario.
 The participants sit in a modified AUDI A4 (see Figure 2) with digital dashboard and head up display.
 Eye and head movements are recorded with a Smart Eye system.

 In our cooperation, Blickshift brings in its high expertise in analyzing eye movements and developing customized solutions for the various experiments at AMPEL.